bendahl/lb-example/README.md

 Running the Example:
 --------------------
-First, execute the `build.sh` script.
+First, build the image using Docker (e.g. `docker build -t lb-example:master .`).
 This will build the webservice and package it up nicely in a Docker image.
 Next, run the command `docker-compose up -d`.
 This will have Docker Compose create the local cluster for you.
 Now checkout your browser at localhost:8080 and hit refresh a couple of times.
 You should see two different hex strings in alternating order.
 These strings are actually hostnames.